radioclubjp/radioclubjp.github.io/_posts/2025-03-26-signature.markdown

 We ignore everything about the factors themselves and only look at the number of them.
 More precisely, we look at the parity of the number of factors.

 Besides being a function, the signature homomorphism $\rho$ also has the special property that it's a homomorphism.
-The property is stated as follows: for distinct permutations $\sigma_1, \sigma_2 \in S_n$,
+The property is stated as follows: for any permutations $\sigma_1, \sigma_2 \in S_n$,

 $$
 \rho(\sigma_1 \sigma_2) = \rho(\sigma_1) \rho(\sigma_2)